Tanin69/gdc-toolbox/README.md

 ### Informations gathering about mission

-By reading different files contained in the pbo, by the pbo file name and other means, grabs a maximum of informations about the mission.
+By reading the different files contained in the pbo, by the name of the pbo file and other means, retrieves a maximum of information on the mission.

 * missionPbo: pbo file name
 * pboFileSize: pbo file size